 Bible prophecy says that bad things are coming.
-Conspiracy theories found on the Web only seem to confirm this.
+Conspiracy theories found on the Web only confirm this.
 In light of this warning, what should we do to prepare?
 Shall we leave the city or even the country?
 Move to Israel?
 Stock up on food and water...or even guns and ammo or at least gold & silver?
 Trust Jesus to protect us wherever we are?
-Find out the reassuring answer from the Bible on where to put our time and effort to be ready and saved when the end times events come upon us.
+Find out the reassuring answer from Bible prophecy on where to put our time and effort to be ready and saved when the end time events come upon us.

-One particular area of progressive and incomplete understanding is what we are supposed to do to prepare for the end times.
-Once someone comprehends the dire events we are going to have to through, answering what to do about it becomes urgent to them, yet progress is very slow.
+One particular area of incomplete understanding is on what we are supposed to do today about end times.
+Once someone comprehends the dire events we are going to have to go through, answering what to do about it becomes urgent to them.
+Yet progress from that point is very slow.

-I remember early in my own studies how in the dark I was as well.
-With my limited understanding I was convinced to take some radical measures to prepare for end times (that I'll be sharing below).
+I remember early in my own studies how in the dark I was, as well.
+With my limited understanding, I was convinced to take some radical measures (that I'll be sharing below) to prepare for end times.
 Soon after I did, I realized that my thinking leading up to those actions had been mistaken.
-By correcting that thinking, I later came to at last find in the Bible what God really expects us to do in the end times to prepare.
+By correcting that thinking, I later was able to find in the Bible what to do in the end times to prepare.

-Yet I continue to get emails and phone calls from people who are now where I used to be, adopting the same costly strategies that will not save them from the end times.
-In their defense, I will say that today the world seems even more dangerous and unstable than it did in 1999 when I was in my greatest point of uncertainty.
-The multitude of perceived threats puts more pressure than ever to do something, anything.
+Meanwhile, I continue to get emails and phone calls from people who are where I used to be.
+They consider adopting the same costly strategies I did that will not save them from the end times.
+In their defense, I will say that today the world seems even more dangerous and unstable than it did in 1999 when I was at my greatest point of uncertainty.
+The myriad perceived threats puts more pressure than ever to do something, anything.

-In this article I'd like to address various approaches for end time preparation that people are commonly driven to try to prepare for the end times.
-From over a dozen years worth of interactions with other Bible prophecy fans, I have come to recognize several repeating patterns of thought on facing the end times.
+In this article I'd like to address various approaches for end time preparation that people are commonly driven to try.
+From over a dozen years' worth of interactions with readers, I have come to recognize several repeating patterns of thought on facing the end times.
 I've believed most of these ideas myself, in phases, on the way to the truth.
-Because of that I know them very well.
-I can share what I learned that was good from each phase and what I finally saw that forced me to abandon the strategy and move on.
+Because of that, I know them very well.
+I can share what I learned that was good from each phase and what I finally saw that forced me to abandon that strategy and move on.

 1. Pretrib Rapture / Keep Witnessing

 Their apathy is understandable given how hard the Bible is to understand and how confusing and divided the teachings based on it are.
-Due to this apathy, they don't bother studying or even reading Bible prophecy.
-They even chide those who do as wasting time that would be better spent studying the Gospels and bringing people to Jesus.
+Because of it they don't bother studying or even reading Bible prophecy.
+Some even chide those who do as wasting time that would be better spent studying the Gospels and bringing people to Jesus.

-The obvious solution to this paradigm is to not let such obstacles stop you from studying the whole Bible, including the prophetic books, to find out what they really say.
+The obvious prescription for the above is to not let such ideas stop you from studying the whole Bible, including the prophetic books, to find out what they really say.

-Even before you get to the prophetic books, you'll see that virtually all the heroes of the Bible went through suffering, tests, trials and tribulation.
+If you do, before you even get to the prophetic books you'll see that virtually all the heroes of the faith went through suffering, tests, trials and tribulation.
 God did not take them out of it.
-There is a definite pattern of that.
+There is a definite pattern.
 And it's not just "them OT saints."
-Even if you exclude Jesus' painful, martyr death as a special case (being the only Lamb of God), the NT disciples were told to expect the same:
+Even if you exclude Jesus' painful, martyr death as a special case (being the only Lamb of God), the NT disciples were still told not to expect an easy life:

 Now there's a verse you don't hear quoted too often in church!